lineeshadadi-alt/pizza_sales-dashboard/README.md

-# pizza_sales-dashboard
-Built an interactive dashboard using MySQL and Microsoft Excel to analyze pizza sales data and generate business insights.
-Performed data cleaning, SQL-based analysis, and created visualizations to track KPIs such as revenue, orders, average order value, best-selling pizzas, sales trends, and category-wise performance.
+# Pizza Sales Data Analysis & Dashboard (using MYSQL and MS Excel)
+## Project Objective
+To analyze pizza sales data and develop an interactive dashboard that tracks key business KPIs, uncovers sales trends, identifies top-performing products, and provides actionable insights to support data-driven decision-making.

+## Dataset used